zakariaf/rails-base-app/README.md

 [![](https://badgen.net/badge/Rails/7.0.2.4/red)](https://github.com/zakariaf/rails-base-app/blob/main/Gemfile.lock) [![](https://badgen.net/badge/Ruby/3.1.2/red)](https://github.com/zakariaf/rails-base-app/blob/main/.ruby-version) [![](https://img.shields.io/badge/dynamic/json?color=red&label=Vite&query=%24.devDependencies.vite&url=https%3A%2F%2Fraw.githubusercontent.com%2Fzakariaf%2Frails-base-app%2Fmain%2Fpackage.json)](https://github.com/zakariaf/rails-base-app/blob/main/package.json) [![](https://img.shields.io/badge/dynamic/json?color=brightgreen&label=Vue&query=%24.dependencies.vue&url=https%3A%2F%2Fraw.githubusercontent.com%2Fzakariaf%2Frails-base-app%2Fmain%2Fpackage.json)](https://github.com/zakariaf/rails-base-app/blob/main/package.json) [![GitHub license](https://img.shields.io/github/license/zakariaf/rails-base-app)](https://github.com/zakariaf/rails-base-app/blob/main/LICENSE)

-**This app is using Rails 7, Ruby 3, Vite and Vue 3** You could use this example app as a base for your new project, or as a tutorial that tells you which steps you need to start a project from scratch
+**This app is using Rails 7, Ruby 3, Vite, Vue 3 and typescript** You could use this example app as a base for your new project, or as a tutorial that tells you which steps you need to start a project from scratch

-This example app includes some gems that I'm using them for a long time. it wires up a number of things you might use in a real world Rails app, but at the same time it's not loaded up with a million personal opinions.
+This example app includes some gems and packages that I'm using them for a long time. it wires up a number of things you might use in a real world Rails app, but at the same time it's not loaded up with a million personal opinions.